 A great deal of the nation's wealth was being poured into both campaigns.
 While this was happening, there were local issues across individual states that were getting media attention.
 Liberal state legislators were struggling with how the COVID virus was going to affect elections, and they were trying to come up with solutions that would ensure registered citizens would have the opportunity to cast a vote on Nov.
 6. On the other hand conservative legislators seemed to employ tactics that would limit voter turnout.
 Much of the disagreement over voter rights was mail-in ballots.
 For months President Trump was going to campaign rallies repeating the assertion that the only way he could loose the election was because of mail-in voting fraud and democratic manipulation of vote counting processes across the 50 states.
 After the election and all of the votes were finally accounted for, it was determined that the Biden campaign had won both the popular vote with a margin over 7 million votes, and the electoral college by a margin of 74 votes.
 The Republican party had been dealt a devastating loss.
-President Trump's campaign refused to accept the outcome claiming that the 2020 election had been stolen from Donald Trump who was tweet storming and conservative media, in a nonstop post election campaign to claim that he had won the election and the Democratic party had manipulated every aspect of the voting process to alter the outcome.
+President Trump's campaign refused to accept the outcome claiming that the 2020 election had been stolen from Donald Trump who was tweet storming across conservative media, in a nonstop post election campaign to claim that he had won the election and not the Democratic party that had manipulated every aspect of the voting process to alter the outcome.
 His lawyers had made over 86 court challenges in the crucial swing states with accusations of voter fraud trying to overturn the election.
 They were struck down in all but one law suit in Pennsylvania.
 It was over the number of vote counting observers allowed and their access to the counting process.
 As the days moved forward toward electoral college certification of the election results, a majority of the Republican leadership in the house and senate began to support the claim that the election was rigged.
 Throughout the time between the Nov.
 6 election and the Jan.
 6 electoral certification in congress, President Trump's claim was repeated at every opportunity.
 If he were addressing the public on COVID issues, he would devote a big portion of the airtime to accuse Democrats of "Stealing" the election from him.

 On Jan.
 6 Trump held a rally in Washington D.C. for his followers.
-At the rally he expressed his anger at having the election stolen from him and advised his followers massed on the grounds of the ellipse to march up Pennsylvania avenue and protest the congressional certification process happening within the nation's capitol and to "fight like hell".
+At the rally he expressed his anger at having the election stolen from him and advised his followers, massed on the grounds of the ellipse, to march up Pennsylvania avenue and protest the congressional certification process happening within the nation's capitol and to "fight like hell".
 What the followers heard from President Trump was his call for them to storm the capitol building, stop the certification process, and kill anyone inside that was responsible for "The Big Steal".
 Numerous accounts by arrested protesting citizens claimed they stormed the capitol because Donald Trump asked them to.
 They claimed that they were Trump's "cavalry."

 Margin: 76"x 57', pencil on canvas.

 After completing the "Elected" retracing ticks, I thought the work was done and I spent a few days living with it.
 There was something bothering me which quickly became obvious.
-Joe Biden had won both the popular and the electoral votes and I had only addressed the one.
+Joe Biden had also won the popular.
 I remember a conversation with friends just after the election was won by Joe Biden.
 The comment I recalled was, "on top of that, he took the electoral college".
 I used that saying to solve the final piece of the work.
 I took a piece of canvas that would evenly accommodate 306 marks to be placed over the popular vote ticks and didn't like the idea that it obscured some of the popular ticks.
 Therefore, I calculated cutting out 306 rectangles from the canvas so that at least some of the popular ticks could be seen and it was consistent with the "on top of that" theme.
 While cutting out the rectangles, I began to look at the boarders around the work and it bothered me that some sort of a framing device was missing and I began to think about what could be done to improve that part of the work.
 Finally the idea of the 2020 election came to mind and I chose to cut 20 x1/2" x 5" strips of canvas, paint them black, and apply them evenly around the boarder to add relevance as well as a visual energy.
 After completion of the cut-outs on the electoral canvas, and painting it black, I chose to sew it onto the canvas to maintain the "on top of that" theme resting on top of the popular vote surface but not be a of it.

 Again I put up the work thinking it was done but after living with it for a few more days, I realized that the 306 electoral cut-outs didn't reflect the title of the piece, "Margin".
 The missing piece was the difference between the 306 Biden votes and Trump's 232 votes.
 The solution was to X out 232 Trump electoral votes leaving a margin of 74 electoral votes in favor of Joe Biden.